-The Reference Index promotes environmental and social characteristics by excluding companies from the Parent Index which do not fulfil the specific ESG criteria outlined above, as of each Reference Index rebalance.
+The Reference Index promotes environmental and social characteristics by excluding issuers which do not fulfil the specific ESG criteria outlined above, as of each Reference Index rebalance.

 How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?